MicrosoftDocs/minecraft-creator/creator/Documents/TickJsonIntroduction.md

 ms.author: v-jillheaden
 title: Introduction to tick.json ms.prod: gaming
-description: "A tutorial that introduces a Creator on how to use`tick.json`to repeatedly execute functions"
+description: "A tutorial that introduces a Creator on how to use 'tick.json' to repeatedly execute functions"
 ---

 # Introduction to tick.json